SAP/commerce-gradle-plugin/CONTRIBUTING.md

 ### Code Style

-We enforce a consistent code style for the whole project using [spotless][spotless] in combination with the Eclipse JDT formatter.
-You can find the formatter configuration files in `gradle/spotless.xml` and `gradle/spotless.importorder`.
+We enforce a consistent code style for the whole project using [spotless][spotless] in combination with the Eclipse JDT formatter, which is automatically applied during build.

+You can find the formatter configuration files in `gradle/spotless.xml` and `gradle/spotless.importorder` to e.g. configure them in your IDE.

-The PR build will **fail** if you don't follow the project code style.
+The build will **fail** if you don't follow the project code style.
+To fix any formating issue, simply run `./gradlew spotlessApply`

 [spotless]: https://github.com/diffplug/spotless/tree/main/plugin-gradle